undersfx/extra-courses/README.md

-# pluralsight
-Aggregate exercises and tests from Pluralsight courses
+Aggregate exercises and tests from free/open courses